What do I need to know before moving to The Hague?

 Click connect to have our partner contact you via e-mail and/or phone.

 "The Hague is the third largest city in the Netherlands and is known for its international atmosphere.
 It is home to many international organizations, including the International Court of Justice and the International Criminal Court.
 Expats should be aware that the cost of living in The Hague is higher than in other parts of the Netherlands.
 Additionally, the city is well-connected to other parts of the country by public transportation, making it easy to explore the rest of the Netherlands.
 Expats should also be aware that the weather in The Hague can be unpredictable, with cold winters and mild summers.
-Finally, expats should be aware that the Dutch language is widely spoken in The Hague, so it is important to learn some basic Dutch before moving to the city," remarked another expat in The Hague, The Netherlands.
+Finally, expats should be aware that the Dutch language is widely spoken in The Hague, so it is important to learn some basic Dutch before moving to the city," remarked another expat who made the move to The Hague, The Netherlands.

 Other Questions: